kparc/kcc/README.md

 **Practice:**

-As you would expect, `+x flip` easily transposes rectangular matrices, too.
-But try to pass something less obvious to it, and see if you can follow its logic:
+First, lets make sure `+x flip` operator transposes rectangular matrices instead of only squares, which is of little surprise, and then try to flip something less obvious.
+See if you can follow its logic:

 ```q
  mat:(1 2 3 4;6 7 8 9)     /a rectangular matrix